-- a) Only personal remittances shall be allowed under this arrangement.
-Donations/contributions to charitable institutions/trusts, trade related remittances, remittance towards purchase of property, investments or credit to NRE Accounts shall not be made through this arrangement. - b) A cap of USD 2500 has been placed on individual remittance under the scheme.
-Amounts up to Rs.50,000/- may be paid in cash to a beneficiary in India.
-Any amount exceeding this limit shall be paid by means of account payee cheque/demand draft/ payment order, etc. or credited directly to the beneficiary's bank account only.
+a.
+Only cross-border personal remittances, such as, remittances towards family maintenance and remittances favouring foreign tourists visiting India shall be allowed under this arrangement.
+Donations/contributions to charitable institutions/trusts, trade related remittances, remittance towards purchase of property, investments or credit to NRE Accounts shall not be made through this arrangement.

+b.
+A cap of US \$ 2500 has been placed on individual remittance under the scheme.
+Amounts up to ₹50,000/- may be paid in cash to a beneficiary in India.
+Any amount exceeding this limit shall be paid by means of account payee cheque/ demand draft/ payment order, etc., or credited directly to the beneficiary's bank account only.
 However, in exceptional circumstances, where the beneficiary is a foreign tourist, higher amounts may be disbursed in cash.
-Full record of such transactions should be kept on record for scrutiny by the auditors/ inspectors. - c) Only 12 remittances can be received by a single individual beneficiary under the scheme during a calendar year.
+Full details of such transactions should be kept on record for scrutiny by the auditors/ inspectors.

+c.
+Only 30 remittances can be received by a single individual beneficiary under the scheme during a calendar year.